 Making A Difference in Our County

 The 4-H program has been serving youth in Troup County for many years.
-More than 500 students are participating in leadership activities, community service and citizenship projects, contests, summer camps, judging teams, conferences, science activities, and special interest clubs like BB and shotgun.
-Project Achievement provides 4-H’ers with the skills to grow year after year by completing project work and preparing demonstrations, speeches, or illustrated talks on topics of their choice.
-These activities form memories and teach life skills that students will carry for the rest of their lives.
-One benefit of 4-H participation is that each student is able to learn and develop in the project area that is of interest to them.
+More than 300 students are participating in leadership activities, community service and citizenship projects, contests, summer camps, judging teams, conferences, science activities and special-interest clubs such as BB and shotgun.
+Project Achievement provides 4-H’ers with the skills to grow from year to year by completing projects and preparing demonstrations, speeches or illustrated talks on topics of their choice.
+These activities form memories and teach life skills that they will carry the rest of their lives.
+One benefit of 4-H participation is that each student is able to learn and grow in project areas of interest to them.
 Projects include poultry, economics and science.
-Investing in Troup County's children provides the foundation for their future career successes as well as the continued development of the county.
+This investment in the children of Troup County provides a foundation for success.